Superman and Lois Lane: Christopher Reeve Superman films

 The film Superman was released by Warner Bros. in 1978, based on the DC Comics character.
-Christopher Reeve portrayed Superman/Clark Kent and Margot Kidder as Lois Lane.
+Christopher Reeve portrayed Superman/Clark Kent, with Margot Kidder as Lois Lane.
 Directed by Richard Donner with music by John Williams, the film led to three theatrical sequels, Superman II (1980), Superman III (1983) and Superman IV: The Quest For Peace (1987).
 In 2006, Superman II: The Richard Donner Cut was released on DVD, featuring director Richard Donner's original vision for Superman II.

-One of the most important aspects in the first and second films was the romantic relationship between the two main characters; Clark was hopelessly in love with Lois and even gave up his powers to be with her.
+One of the most important aspects of the first and second films was the romantic relationship between the two main characters; Clark was hopelessly in love with Lois and, in Superman II, even gave up his powers to be with her.

 The relationship between Superman/Clark Kent and Lois Lane develops and grows over the first two films.
 In Superman, Lois meets Clark when he begins working at the Daily Planet newspaper.
-She is introduced to his Superman persona when he rescues her from a helicopter accident.
-Lois quickly becomes enamoured with Superman and accepts his offer to be interviewed for the newspaper.
-During the interview, she learns about Superman's homeworld, his abilities, and takes a fly in the sky over Metropolis.
-Lois later dies in an earthquake caused by Lex Luthor in the climax of the first film.
-Superman is so distraught by her death that he flies around the globe at supernatural speed, travelling backward in time and preventing the earthquake from occurring, saving Lois' life.
+She is then introduced to his Superman persona later, when he rescues her from a helicopter accident.
+Lois quickly becomes enamoured with Superman, accepting his offer to be interviewed for the newspaper.
+During the interview, she learns about Superman's homeworld, and his abilities, with Superman flying her in the sky over Metropolis.
+Lois later dies in an earthquake caused by Lex Luthor sending a missile to California in the climax of the first film.
+Superman, distraught by her death, flies around the globe at supernatural speed, breaking the warning of his father, Jor-El, to not interfere with human history.
+This allows him to travel back in time and stop the destruction caused by the missile, saving Lois.

-In Superman II, Lois becomes suspicious of Clark and eventually discovers he is Superman.
-Clark tells Lois more about himself, flying her to the Fortress of Solitude and revealing that he loves her.
+In Superman II, Lois becomes suspicious of Clark, discovering his identity after he is unscathed from falling directly into a fire pit in their hotel.
+Clark then tells Lois more about himself, flying her to the Fortress of Solitude and revealing that he loves her.
 Wanting to spend his life with Lois, Clark uses a Kryptonian device to alter his DNA, making him human.
-Soon after, Clark and Lois learn that three Kryptonian have arrived on Earth and is threatening humanity.
+Soon after, Clark and Lois learn that three Kryptonians have arrived on Earth and is threatening humanity.
 Clark decides to restore his powers and defeats the Kryptonians.
 Later, Clark finds Lois upset about knowing his secret and not being able to be open about her true feelings.
 Clark kisses Lois, using his abilities to wipe her mind of her knowledge of the past few days.

-A different love interest for Superman played by Annette O'Toole was introduced in the third film.
-With Kidder returning as the female lead and Superman's love in Superman IV.
+In Superman III, Clark's childhood friend in Smallville, Lana Lang, became his new love interest.
+In the fourth and final film, Superman IV: The Quest for Peace, Lois returns as Clark/Superman's love.